 Burt’s Bees is one of the most popular lip balm brands, and you can easily spot the big Burt’s Bees displays in most grocery stores and big box retailers nationwide.

-Unfortunately, despite Burt’s Bees “natural” appeal, the company says it can’t guarantee its products are free from gluten and, therefore, safe for someone on a gluten-free diet.
+Unfortunately, despite Burt’s Bees’s “natural” appeal, the company says it can’t guarantee its products are free from gluten and, therefore, safe for someone on a gluten-free diet.

-Based on this information, you should proceed cautiously when using Burt’s Bees lip balm.
-However, please note that Burt’s Bees lip balm doesn’t appear to contain gluten.
-The issue is the potential for cross-contamination.
+Based on this information, proceed cautiously when using Burt’s Bees lip balm.
+However, please note that Burt’s Bees lip balm doesn’t appear to contain gluten, and I sheepishly admit it’s still one of my preferred lip balm brands.

-Here’s the strange part … ChapStick’s FAQs address oats, rye, and barley but not wheat, which is by far the most common source of gluten in the U.S.
+Here’s the strange part … ChapStick’s FAQs address oats, rye, and barley but not wheat, and wheat is by far the most common source of gluten in the U.S.

 I emailed the company (twice) to get to the bottom of it but did not get a response.
 ChapStick is the only company that did not reply to my inquiry.